RonnieLast/esphome-dual-zone-heating-controller/README.md

  - Optional internal climate/thermostats (auto-mode) to manage each zone.
 (Auto mode is dependant on HA for temperature data)
  - Zone or Global disablement from REST/HA

-The backlit buttons are multifunctional: one for boosting DHW, one for the upstairs zone heating and one for the downstairs zone heating.
+The backlit buttons are multifunctional: one for boosting the hot water, one for the upstairs zone heating and one for the downstairs zone heating.
 For each of the heating zones there are three functions available:
   - Single press calls a 1hr heating boost
   - Double press (within 5 sec of the first press) calls a 2hr heating boost
   - Long press (hold >3 sec) is a cancellation of boost

 The state of each zone is indicated by the LED state of each button:
-  - Button LED off: Zone off
+  - LED off: Zone off
-  - On solid: In boost mode
+  - Solid on: In boost mode
   - Fading on and off over 1 second: Auto mode

 The 4-way Relay Board: